Phala-Network/lensapi-oracle-consumer-contract/src/README.md

 First you will need to install the [@phala/fn](https://www.npmjs.com/package/@phala/fn) CLI tool using your node package manager (`npm`) or use node package execute (`npx`).
 In this tutorial we use `npx`.

-Now create your first template with the the CLI tool command:
+Now create your first template with the CLI tool command:
 ```bash
 npx @phala/fn init example
 ```